May 21, 2022

 You can also do an archive search of the arm-allstar forum at hamvoip-search.php

 We are often asked why Allstar with all of the new RF digital repeaters and their VOIP connection schemes out there.
-The best answer is open source, quality audio, and freedom to do what you want.
+The best answer is no cost or fees, quality audio, and freedom to do what you want.
 Dstar, Fusion, DMR, etc are all at least partially if not completely proprietary systems.
 In most cases the VOIP connection system that makes them somewhat like Allstar is proprietary.
 Code plugs, Rooms, etc. all make for a confusing and hard to maintain system.
 It also makes a system which is managed much like IRLP.
 The individual users has little control other than to connect somewhere.
 Then there is the lousy audio that goes along with the current Amateur Radio digital RF schemes.

 Allstar connects RF systems with full duplex quality audio.
 It also gives the user a choice in how and where they connect.
 Private or public group or individual connections can be setup quite easily.
 If you are in a restricted living environment like a retirement home or HOA that does not allow antennas Allstar gives you the radio feel without an obtrusive antenna or big expense.
 You could setup a simplex node in your apartment or dwelling and have local coverage with in a few blocks to several miles between your handheld and you own personal node.
 Couple that with the ability to setup connections to all your buddies that also have nodes and you have your own talk group with everyone using real radios to access.
 You also have the ability to access via computer, phone, Echolink, and many other methods.